alexec/www.alexecollins.com/source/articles/2017-03-06-continuous-delivery-with-kubernetes-and-circleci.html.md

 This means that every commit is built, tested, packaged, deployed, smoke and load tested.

-I said this is nearly free, but one thing I paid for was some cloud hosted servers.
-I used Digital Ocean, as they have a fantastically easy to use interface, and a variety of data centres.
+I said this is nearly free, the one thing I paid for was some cloud hosted servers.
+I used [Digital Ocean](https://www.digitalocean.com), as they have a fantastically easy to use interface, and a variety of data centres.
 Kubernetes needed 3x 2CPU/2GB machines, which set me back $60 a month.
 You can power them down when you're not using them (using the Digital Ocean API and a curl script).

 Getting Kubernetes set up from scratch (the "hard way") takes a long time and requires a lot of technical expertise and patience.
 Instead, I used [Stackpoint](https://stackpoint.io) to do this for me.
 To do this I had  to create an API token for Digital Ocean, sign-up to Stack Point, tell it the token is and it span up a Kubernetes cluster in about 15 mins.

 Once it's started up, you're emailed an `kubeconfig` file to use with `kubectl`.

-I build my applications and deploy them to Docker Hub.
+I build my applications and deploy them to [Docker Hub](https://hub.docker.com).
 I don't use any specialist tools to do this, just Maven, SBT, and the core Docker tools.
 You need to have `DOCKER_USER`, `DOCKER_EMAIL`, `DOCKER_PASS` - your Docker Hub username, email, and password.
 Here's a build script for a standalone JAR Maven project:

 ~~~bash
 mvn package -DskipTests